leostudiooo/pix-arknights/README.md

 On Windows, the SFML library should be placed at `C:\sfml\2.6.1`.
 If you have installed SFML in a different directory, you should modify the `CMakeLists.txt` file accordingly.

+On GNU/Linux, you can install the library with the package manager.
+For example, on Ubuntu you can run `sudo apt-get install libsfml-dev` to install the library.

+On macOS you can simply run `brew install sfml` to install the library.

 ## Build (Visual Studio 2022)

 1. Build Visual Studio solution file with CMake